Busting Franchise Myths: 7 Misconceptions about Buying and Owning a Franchise

 You may have heard that owning a franchise means sacrificing autonomy and creativity.
 Sticking to the franchisor’s established business model and brand standards is usually essential.
 Franchisees may enjoy a proven system and brand recognition, which could help reduce risk and provide a solid foundation for success.

-The good news is this means franchisees can focus their efforts on operational excellence and customer service.
-These are prime areas to unleash creativity and let their personal touch shine!
-Striking a balancing between brand guidelines and innovation can be very doable.
+The good news is that this means franchise owners can focus their efforts on operational excellence, day to day operations, marketing, and customer service.
+These are prime areas to unleash creativity and let their own ideas shine.
+Striking a balance between brand guidelines and innovation can be very doable.
+Many franchisees discover that a hands on approach boosts customer loyalty and results.
 Franchisees that figure this out may be able to create a thriving and dynamic business – one that reflects the brand’s strengths along with the franchisee’s own entrepreneurial spirit.

 2. High Costs